Newt Gingrich can still win the nomination and is determined to fight on, an aide says

 “There may be someone with what they say are enough delegates, but as you also know, Wolf, a huge number of delegates are uncommitted,” Santorum said.
 “They may be for me, or they may be for Mitt, but they’re technically uncommitted, and therefore you can’t put them in your column.”

-Gingrich said Tuesday that he would drop out if Romney reaches the 1,144-delegate threshold to claim the nomination.
+Gingrich said Tuesday that he would drop out if Romney, the former Massachusetts governor, reaches the 1,144-delegate threshold to claim the nomination.
 However, Gingrich added he doubted that would happen before the convention.

 “Gov. Romney is the front-runner but is a long way from a majority,” Gingrich said at Maryland’s capitol building in Annapolis.
 “If (Romney) does get, by the time Utah votes on the 26th of June, if he gets a majority, obviously I will support him and will be delighted to do anything I can to help defeat Barack Obama.”

-According to the new poll, 36% of Republicans support Romney for the nomination and 26% back Santorum.
-The two men were effectively tied in CNN's last national survey, in February, with Santorum at 34% and Romney at 32%.
+According to the new poll, 36% of Republicans support Romney for the nomination, and 26% back Santorum.
+It was a different story in February, when the two men were effectively tied in CNN’s last national survey, with Santorum at 34% and Romney at 32%.

 The survey seemed to dispel the commonly held notion that Gingrich and Santorum were vying for conservative support against the more moderate Romney.
 According to the poll, most of Gingrich’s supporters said Romney was their second choice, rather than Santorum.

-The primary calendar resumes next Tuesday with contests in Wisconsin, Maryland and the District of Columbia.
+The primary calendar resumes April 3 with contests in Wisconsin, Maryland and the District of Columbia.
 A three-week break follows until April 24, when New York, Pennsylvania, Delaware, Connecticut and Rhode Island vote.